 Who I am

-My rehabilitation was long and difficult, requiring more surgeries, long hours of physiotherapy and a lot of determination to not give up.
+The news of my friend's passing devastated me.
+Fragments of my old self while looking in the mirror shattered me.
+My rehabilitation was long and arduous, requiring more surgeries, long hours of physiotherapy, and a lot of determination to not give up.

 During the long road to recovery and with the goal of strengthening my injured hands, I learned the Art of embroidery and mosaic, and I experimented with other forms of Art.
 I tried painting.
 Even though painting and drawing were physically painful, I found the process to be a form of mental and emotional therapy.

 Sharing my love for life through my Art fascinates me.
 Bringing life to blank canvasses felt like I was coming back to life myself.
 This feeling gave me strength and the desire to develop my skills further.
 My Art journey has taken me from survivor to thriver.
 Today I am a proud member of the Greek Artists Association, and I am grateful for having my Art displayed in numerous exhibitions in Europe and Canada.
 It is truly fulfilling.
 Many of my paintings have found a home in Brazil, the US, Canada, and other countries across Europe.
 I am also a published artist and have been awarded by the Circle of Arts Foundation.

 Life went on and brought me more challenges.
 A difficult divorce and another health challenge, cancer.
 My mental health was rechallenged.
 Not only I lost my baking business, but I also lost my identity.
 I threw myself into Art.
 It was then that I truly experienced its emotional healing power.

 In 2017 I consciously decided to reinvent myself and start living a more purpose-driven life, and the real journey began!

 I live by my motto, "it only takes one split second for reality to change," and I encourage you to make every second of your life meaningful.